christopher5106/christopher5106.github.io/_posts/2016-07-14-element-research-torch-rnn-tutorial.markdown

 This module inherits from the **AbstractRecurrent** interface (abstract class).

-There is a new way to create the same net, thanks to the new and more general `Recurrence` module :
+There is an **alternative** way to create the same net, thanks to a more general module, `nn.Recurrence` :

 ```lua
 rm = nn.Sequential()